cemreefe/cemreefe.github.io/source/posts/2024/05/07/deploying-flask-app-to-vercel.md

 ![Vercel view priompting user to import a project via github](./vercel-import.png)

 After importing your project, vercel will attempt your initial deployment.
 At this point, the deployment should succeed given your repository is in the correct organizational structure introduced in (1).
-Congratulations, your app is up & running at <app-name>.vercel.app.
+Congratulations, your app is up & running at `<app-name>.vercel.app`.

 ### 3. Environment variables